| Did you know ... | Search Documentation: |

 Always use PL_strip_module()

-is encouraged to pass an additional NULL
+is encouraged to pass an additional NULL pointer for

 non-meta-predicates.